finpiststartup-commits/SKY-FORGE/README.md

 Sky Forge is a powerful Terraform project designed to seamlessly build and manage cloud infrastructure with precision and efficiency.
 It empowers teams to sculpt scalable, reliable, and secure environments in the cloud, combining automation with best practices to deliver robust infrastructure-as-code solutions.
 Whether deploying networks, compute resources, or storage, Sky Forge provides a solid foundation for modern cloud-native applications, enabling rapid innovation and operational excellence.

-This repository contains a modular Terraform configuration for managing Google Cloud Platform infrastructure.
+This repository contains a modular Terraform configuration for managing Google Cloud Platform infrastructure with remote state management for team collaboration.

 ## 📁 Project Structure